This post may contain affiliate links. For more information, read my disclosure policy.

 Easy Cheesy Potatoes are the best side dish!
 This easy casserole recipe is perfect for a potluck or holiday.
 Start with fresh potatoes for a semi-homemade cheesy potato casserole!
 Seriously, this is one of the best cheesy potato recipes I’ve had in a long time!

 Several years ago I attended a potluck that had this fantastic cheesy potato casserole.
 It had chunks of potatoes and was creamy and cheesy and super flavorful.
 When I asked what it was called the host answered, “Funeral Potatoes” and I was confused.
 I mean…it was the middle of a summer barbecue and no one had died so the name was weird to me.
 Fast forward to today and Funeral Potatoes are a real thing.
 I guess the name stems from the fact that this easy casserole is perfect for a potluck or for bringing to a funeral because it serves a lot of people.

-When I started craving those potatoes last week I started scrounging the internet for a recipe but they all called for frozen hash browns.
+Most recipes call for frozen hash browns or frozen potatoes.
 Now, don’t get me wrong, I love me a frozen hash brown but I didn’t have any and I wanted cheesy potatoes ASAP.
 I did, however, have real potatoes in my pantry…so this easy casserole is a spin on the classic Funeral Potatoes: it’s made with fresh potatoes!

 What’s in a Cheesy Potatoes recipe?

 My Cheesy Potato Casserole is made with sour cream, cream cheese, condensed soup, and real potatoes.
 I also add a healthy dose of spices (onion and garlic) and lots and lots of cheddar cheese.
 It’s baked with even more cheddar cheese on top!

 How do you make Cheesy Potato Casserole with real potatoes?